tangowithcode/tango_with_django_2/manuscript/chapter17-jquery.md

 This small piece of code utilises JQuery.
 But how does it work?
 We've broken it down into a series of different steps to show you what's going on.

 1. We first select the `document` object via `$(document)`.
 The `$()` is the shortcut that you can use to access the JQuery framework -- everything that uses JQuery will have commands that start with a `$`.
 The command `$(document)` tells the JQuery framework to *select* the [HTML document object](https://www.w3schools.com/jsref/dom_obj_document.asp) -- the object that a complete HTML page becomes when a web browser loads it into memory.
 This object encapsulates the entirety of the page.
 When we select something like this, we call the mechanism a *selector.*
 2. With the `document` selected, we then *chain* a function onto our selector.
 In this instance, we chain the `ready()` function.
-As stated in the [JQuery documentation](https://api.jquery.com/ready/), this is a function that JQuery executes *when the [DOM](https://www.w3.org/TR/WD-DOM/introduction.html)/page is fully loaded in memory, and is ready to go.* It's pretty typical to want to wait until everything in the page has been loaded (including external resources), so you can get a guarantee that everything will be there when code starts executing.
-If you don't wait, code can begin executing before everything that is expected to be there is ready -- and the end user will get a broken website.
+As stated in the [JQuery documentation](https://api.jquery.com/ready/), this is a function that JQuery executes *when the [DOM](https://www.w3.org/TR/WD-DOM/introduction.html)/page is fully loaded in memory, and is ready to go.* It's pretty typical to want to wait until everything on the page has been loaded (including external resources), so you can get a guarantee that everything will be there when the code starts executing.
+If you don't wait, the code can begin executing before everything that is expected to be present is ready -- and the user will get a broken website.
 3. Inside `ready()`, we define an *anonymous function* to execute when the DOM is ready to go.
-Just like any other function in JavaScript, it can take parameters, and is surrounded by braces (like `{` and `}`).
+Just like any other function in JavaScript, it can take parameters and is surrounded by braces (like `{` and `}`).
 This is different from Python in that Python relies solely on indentation to tell it what lines of code to execute, and when.
 With a C-style language such as JavaScript and Java, braces are used to this effect.
 4. Inside the function, we have the line `alert("Hello, world!");`.
 Note that at the end of each line/command, place a semicolon (`;`).
 The `alert()` function takes a string, and displays it as a popup box in the browser.
 In this instance, it will display the string `Hello, world!`.

 To summarise, this code displays the message `Hello, world!`, just like in the [screenshot we show below](#fig-jquery-alert).
-The key here however is that the browser waits until everything is loaded, then displays the message.
+However, the key here is that the browser waits until everything is loaded, then displays the message.
 We strongly encourage you to keep the [JQuery API documentation](https://api.jquery.com/) open in a separate tab to help you understand the different concepts we demonstrate here better.

 {id="fig-jquery-alert"}
 ![The result of the code we demonstrate above -- a small popup box that displays `Hello, world!` when the page is loaded.
 This should be visible on every page of Rango.](images/jquery-alert.png)

-You should of course remove the `alert()` function call once you have seen it working in front of your very eyes -- this is perhaps the simplest demonstration we can implement.
+You should, of course, remove the `alert()` function call once you have seen it working in front of your very eyes -- this is perhaps the simplest demonstration we can implement.
 Being greeted with this popup on every page is very annoying!

 I> ### Select and Act Pattern
 I> JQuery requires you to think in a more *functional* programming style, as opposed to typical JavaScript which is written in a more *procedural* way.
 For all JQuery commands, they follow a similar pattern: **Select and Act**.
 Select an element, and then perform some kind of action on/with the element.